mercury-5/Python_Scripts/README.md

 ## Issues

 If you encounter any issues, bugs, or have suggestions for improvements, please [open an issue](/issues) in this repository.

-## License

-This repository is licensed under the [License Name](/LICENSE), which specifies the terms and conditions for using the code in this repository.
-Please review the license before using or contributing to this project.

 ---